 It would appear the demand for silver will continue to be strong.
 With both investment demand and industrial demand increasing, it appears supply deficits could be here to stay.

 Scrap supply peaked in 2012 at 208 million ounces.
 Falling steadily to be hovering around 150 million ounces from 2015 to 2019.
-It remained 28 million ounces below the peak still in 2022.
-This years scrap supply looks likely to be similar to 2022.
+It has remained at least 20 million ounces below the peak since 2022.

 You can read more on the subject of “peak silver supply” here: Has Peak Silver Arrived? >>